 FAILURE TO FILE THE COMPLETE NOTICE OF APPEAL WITHIN THE TWENTY (20) BUSINESS DAY TIME PERIOD WILL RESULT IN DISMISSAL OF THE APPEAL.

 2. Certification Pending Appeal

 An individual who appeals a decision to suspend certification, revoke certification or deny recertification will retain the certification held at the time the appeal was filed.

 3. The Appeals Committee

 a.
 The COC Chair shall appoint three disinterested COC members to the Appeals Committee, which will meet monthly as needed to consider appeals.
 Members of the Appeals Committee may be replaced at the discretion of the COC Chairperson.

 b.
 The Appeals Committee will review and consider a properly filed appeal during its next most convenient regularly scheduled monthly meeting.
 The Appeals Committee will be given adequate time to review Appellant’s submission before considering the appeal.

 4. Review of Appeal

 The appeal will not include a hearing or any similar trial-type proceeding.
 The Appeals Committee will only review the appeal on the grounds for appeal identified by Appellant in the Notice of Appeal.
-At any time after receiving the Notice of Appeal and before deciding the appeal, the Appeals Committee may, in its discretion, request that Appellant provide additional information or request information or an opinion from the appropriate Content Expert Panel regarding any aspect of the appeal.
+At any time after receiving the Notice of Appeal and before deciding the appeal, the Appeals Committee may, in its discretion, request that Appellant or ANCC Staff provide additional information or request information regarding any aspect of the appeal.